chinapedia/wikipedia.abstract.en/Page/Euclid.md

 A detailed biography of Euclid is given by Arabian authors, mentioning, for example, a birth town of Tyre.
 This biography is generally believed to be fictitious.[9]
 If he came from Alexandria, he would have known the Serapeum of Alexandria, and the Library of Alexandria, and may have worked there during his time.
 Euclid's arrival in Alexandria came about ten years after its founding by Alexander the Great, which means he arrived c.
 322 BC.[10]

 Proclus introduces Euclid only briefly in his _Commentary on the Elements_.
 According to Proclus, Euclid supposedly belonged to Plato's "persuasion" and brought together the _Elements_, drawing on prior work of Eudoxus of Cnidus and of several pupils of Plato (particularly Theaetetus and Philip of Opus.)
 Proclus believes that Euclid is not much younger than these, and that he must have lived during the time of Ptolemy I (c.
 367 BC – 282 BC) because he was mentioned by Archimedes.
 Although the apparent citation of Euclid by Archimedes has been judged to be an interpolation by later editors of his works, it is still believed that Euclid wrote his works before Archimedes wrote his.[11]
 Proclus later retells a story that, when Ptolemy I asked if there was a shorter path to learning geometry than Euclid's _Elements_, "Euclid replied there is no royal road to geometry."[12]
 This anecdote is questionable since it is similar to a story told about Menaechmus and Alexander the Great.[13]
-Euclidis_quae_supersunt_omnia.tif

 Euclid died c.
 270 BC, presumably in Alexandria.[14]
 In the only other key reference to Euclid, Pappus of Alexandria (c.
 320 AD) briefly mentioned that Apollonius "spent a very long time with the pupils of Euclid at Alexandria, and it was thus that he acquired such a scientific habit of thought" c.
 247–222 BC.[15][16]